By Brazil specialist Tom

 I'd recommend staying at Hotel das Cataratas, a colonial style property with classical decor and excellent service.
 What really makes a stay special, though, is exclusive access to the falls at dawn and dusk when the crowds have left.

 Less obvious highlights for a honeymoon in Brazil

 Undulating white dunes stretching as far as the eye can see, the Lençóis Maranhenses National Park is an enthralling place to visit.
 The dunes here can be up to 40 m (130 ft) high and cover a vast area of coastline.
 Between January and June, rainwater fills the channels between the dunes creating a series of glittering iridescent pools.

-If you savour adventure, this remote part of Brazil can make a wonderfully romantic destination, best followed by a stay at isolated Jericoacoara.
-With its striking scenery, laid-back atmosphere and magnificent sunsets, this tiny beach town is known for its watersports, such as kitesurfing.
+If you savor adventure, this remote part of Brazil can make a wonderfully romantic destination, best followed by a stay at isolated Jericoacoara.
+With its striking scenery, laid-back atmosphere and magnificent sunsets, this tiny beach town is known for its water sports, such as kitesurfing.
 There are a small number of simple but characterful pousadas here.

 Experience rural life

 I think one of the best places to stay in Brazil is Fazenda Catuçaba, a colonial country farmhouse hidden in mountains of the Green Coast, which stretches between Rio and São Paulo.
 Fazenda Catuçaba is around two and a half hours by car from São Paulo international airport.